If you are a business owner, you probably don’t think about using disability insurance to protect your business loans, right?

 There are always options.
 As I always say, any type of insurance contains advantages and disadvantages.

 Then, people tell us they have a business overhead expense policy.
 Great.
 Although these policies cover business expenses, including loans, coverage is limited.
-Most business overhead policies have a 24 month benefit period.
+The limitations include a dollar benefit cap and the term.
+For example, most business overhead policies have a 24 month benefit period.
 What if your disability lasts longer than 24 months?
 What will you do?

 There’s no substitution in protecting your business loans with a properly structured disability insurance policy.

 Now You Know How To Protect Your Business Loans With Disability Insurance

 I hope you found this article educational.
 I can’t stress how important business loan protection insurance is.
 Now you know how to protect your business loans with a properly designed disability insurance policy.

 Would you like to discuss more?
 I am happy to talk to you about how we have helped other business owners protect their loans through disability insurance.
 Feel free to contact us or use the form below.